hofstee-hp/MicroWatt_on_Arty_A7-100T/README.md

 The output is arch/powerpc/boot/dtbImage.microwatt.elf.

+### Program Arty with the MicroWatt bitfile and  Linux image

-* Get the linux buildroot elf file if you did not build it yourself, the second "gdown" command gets the bitfile
+* Get the linux buildroot elf file if you did not build it yourself, the second "gdown" command allows you to get the bitfile if you did not build it yourself
 ```
 $ cd ~
 $ pip3 install gdown